Operator learning meets inverse problems: A probabilistic perspective: Introduction

-The chapter distinguishes between solving a single inverse problem with machine learning \cite{chen2021solving,raissi2019physics}, e.g., requiring the evolution of a Markov chain or running an optimization solver, and solving or probing families of inverse problems simultaneously, which is enabled by operator learning methods.
-There is an important and popular line of work that employs operator learning to build fast forward map surrogates to be then used downstream in various inverse problems \cite{burman2024stabilizing,cao2025derivative,herrmann2020deep,li2021fourier,li2024physics,lunz2021learned,wu2023large,zhou2024ai}.
+The chapter distinguishes between solving a single inverse problem with machine learning \cite{raissi2019physics,chen2021solving,jagtap2022physics,mishra2023estimates}, e.g., requiring the evolution of a Markov chain or running an optimization solver, and simultaneously solving or probing families of inverse problems with the same forward model but different observed data, which is enabled by operator learning methods.
+There is an important and popular line of work that employs operator learning to build fast forward map surrogates for subsequent downstream use in various inverse problems \cite{burman2024stabilizing,cao2025derivative,herrmann2020deep,li2021fourier,li2024physics,lunz2021learned,wu2023large,zhou2024ai}.
 Under certain conditions, the error incurred by replacing the true forward operator with the surrogate operator controls the propagated error in the inverse problem solution \cite{helin2024intro,lie2018random,stuart2018posterior,cao2023residual,cao2024lazydino}; also see~\cite[Chp.~3]{bach2024inverse}.
 However, due to its emphasis on the forward map, such work is outside of the scope of the present chapter.
 Instead, the chapter focuses on the machine learning of quantities specific to inverse problems and their underlying mathematical structure.

 Another area of research that is contemporary in data-driven inverse problems but beyond the scope of the chapter is generative modeling based on the dynamical transport of measure.
 This research direction is timely and ever-expanding, encompassing the rapid advances in score-based diffusion models~\cite{ho2020denoising,song2021score,sun2024provable,wu2024principled}, flow matching~\cite{lipman2022flow}, and stochastic interpolants~\cite{albergo2023building,albergo2023stochastic,chen2024probabilistic}.
 These frameworks enable sampling from posterior distributions, interpolating between distributions, or learning regularizers implicitly from data.
 They can offer scalable alternatives to classical sampling algorithms or variational inference.
 Instead, the present chapter restricts its attention to more established Bayesian and numerical analysis methodologies for these tasks.
 The main topics of the chapter are (\emph{i}) the learning of end-to-end inverse problem solvers directly from data and (\emph{ii}) the learning of priors and regularizers for use in traditional inverse problem solvers.